Neville Staple: Later career

 In December 2013, Perriss decided to leave the Neville Staple Band after more than 12 years, replaced by Billy Shinbone on guitar.
-However, Perriss returned to the music business in 2016 after a short break to join the Beat (featuring Ranking Roger).

 In May 2014, Staple released Ska Crazy with his band, which included classic ska covers and brand new material.
 His wife Christine Staple and long-time friend Daddy Woody, a Jamaican DJ/artist, also provide vocals on the album.

 Staple has also worked on various collaborations with the Mutants, including co-writing four tracks on the album Rhythm and Punk Review (one of them co-written with his wife Christine), as well as with the Talks Flipron, Dub Pistols and Duplex.
 In 2015, Staple produced his wife Christine's EP Rudegirl Sounds.
 Christine began performing with the Neville Staple Band that same year.

 From 2016 onward, Staple has continued to collaborate with other artists, including Save Ferris, the Rifffs, Jessy Greene and Ed Rome, and has toured extensively across the UK, Europe, Australia, Hong Kong and the US.
 Return of Judge Roughneck & Dub Specials was released in February 2017 and was co-produced with Tom Lowry from Planet Studios and Staple's wife Christine, who also co-writes and performs songs with him.
 The lead track video was premiered by Vive Le Rock magazine and the album received positive reviews.
 Staple recreated his famous Judge Roughneck character, first heard as part of the "Stupid Marriage" song on the Specials' debut album on 2-Tone Records.
 The second half of the album consists of dub music.

 In 2018, another joint album with Christine Sugary Staple, Rude Rebels, was released, including collaborations with former Specials bandmate Roddy "Radiation" Byers.

-Neville is currently touring with his band celebrating '40 Years of Ghost Town'.
-The current Neville Staple Band line-up consists of Christine "Sugary" Staple on vocals, ex-Specials member Drew Stanshall on saxophone, ex-Bad Manners members Matty "Bingo" Bane on drums and Stephen "Sledge" Armstrong on bass as well as Billy Shinbone on guitar, Joe Atkinson on keyboards and Pete New on trombone.
+Staple toured with his band celebrating '40 Years of Ghost Town'.
+The current Neville Staple Band line-up consists of Christine "Sugary" Staple on vocals, ex-Specials member Drew Stanshall on saxophone, ex-Bad Manners members Matty "Bingo" Bane on drums and Stephen "Sledge" Armstrong on bass, as well as Billy Shinbone on guitar, Joe Atkinson on keyboards and Pete New on trombone.

+In January 2024, Staple announced that he had been diagnosed with a serious heart defect, and was therefore cancelling all future live performances.